 These circuits are usually bodyweight exercises that do not involve any external loading (weights).
-This type of workout not only provides the aerobic benefits that many running workouts give, but also helps the body both prepare for and recover from intense speed days and improve the physical strength.
-Additionally, the core strength that most young athletes lack can be properly addressed, as can improvements in balance and coordination, which is a major part of getting faster.
-There is only so much time in a day and any opportunity to accomplish multiple tasks in less time only means that athletes can spend extra time working on the particular skills of their individual sport.
+This type of workout not only provides the aerobic benefits that many running workouts give but also helps the body both prepare for and recover from intense speed days and improve physical strength.
+Additionally, the core strength that most young athletes lack can be properly addressed, as can improvements in balance and coordination, which is a significant part of getting faster.
+There is only so much time in a day and an opportunity to accomplish multiple tasks in less time only means that athletes can spend extra time working on the particular skills of their sport.

 General Strength Circuit

 We are going to use a jump rope (skipping rope) in this circuit.
-The reason the jump rope was added, besides adding variety, is to help increase foot speed, work on balance/coordination, and increase aerobic capacity (work capacity).
+The reason the jump rope was added, is to help increase foot speed, work on balance/coordination, and increase aerobic capacity (work capacity).

-You combine all of those great benefits along with the benefits of doing general strength work listed above and you have created a completely efficient workout that will only take about 25 minutes!
+You combine all of those great benefits along with the help of doing the general strength work listed above, and you have created a completely efficient workout that will only take about 25 minutes!
 Jump Rope Circuit: (performed on grass)